 IndiQus is working on a few initiatives that are in Stealth mode currently, and will soon be announcing it in Q1 2020.

 The company taking further steps with

-IndiQus is constantly looking to expand their horizons by:
+IndiQus is constantly looking to expand its horizons by:

-• Expanding to new markets – They started with India and South Asia (2013-16) and then went to Middle-East in 2017, and now targeting South East Asia, Aus. & NZ, Africa in 2019-2020.
+• Expanding to new markets – They started with India and South Asia (2013-16) and then went to the Middle East in 2017, and now targeting South East Asia, Aus. & NZ, Africa in 2019-2020.
 IndiQus has partnered with leading IT services companies in these markets to sell their solutions in these markets.

 • Expanding Product and Services portfolio – IndiQus is continuously looking to enhance the breadth of its product and services offering as per the market needs.
 Their product development roadmap is 100% customer-driven, and they also partner with customers to establish new services lines.